-Average values at birth for weight, length and head circ for all term births (gestations 37+0 to 42+6 weeks) computed from UK 1990 reference database.
+Average values at birth for weight, length and head circumference for all term births (gestations 37+0 to 42+6 weeks) computed from UK 1990 reference database.

-Weight, and head circ at birth, by gestation from 23 to 43 weeks and length at birth from 26 to 43 weeks, computed from UK 1990 reference data base and shown by week.
+Weight, and head circumference at birth (gestations 23 to 43 weeks) and length at birth (gestations 26 to 43 weeks), computed from UK 1990 reference database and shown by week.

-This is the WHO standard for weight, BMI and head circ from 2 weeks to 4 years, for length 2 weeks to 2 years and height 2-4 years.
+This is the WHO standard for weight, BMI and head circumference from 2 weeks to 4 years, for length 2 weeks to 2 years and height 2-4 years.
 It is shown by week to 13 weeks and then by calendar month.
-It is exactly the same data as the LMS data included in the Z score tables accessed from the WHO website WHO except there is no birthweight.
+It is exactly the same data as the LMS data included in the Z-score tables accessed from the WHO website WHO, except there is no birthweight.